inet256/inet256/docs/00_Proposal.md

 Hopefully by exploring the design space, and tradeoffs between parameters herein, developers of new projects can be guided to the same point in the space, rather than all ending up a stone’s throw from one another.

 Most standards are doomed to fail, but this is usually due to there not actually being one simplest way to do something.
-One group wants to include functionality for their own use case and exclude other functionality for “simplicity”.
-And so there are competing standards with a lot of overlap, but with no simple mapping between them.
-Neither standard is a superset of the other.
-A standard with a superset of the functionality of both would be more complicated than both, and therefore less likely to be adopted.

-*But this time it’s different*
+When there are only a handful of ways to do something, and no party is losing functionality by not doing it their way, it is easy to standardize.

 ## Design
 In this case there are really only 2 parameters in the design space.